-During pregnancy your body can experience many changes.
-Amongst the changes, one of the first changes you will notice is your breasts.
-And they will continue to change as you go through the journey of your pregnancy.
-Each woman is different so what you’re about to read might not ring true to your individual experience, but many women seem to experience similar pain types in similar areas during the first trimester.
+During pregnancy, your body can experience many changes.
+Amongst the changes, one of the first changes you may notice is your breasts.
+And they will continue to change through the duration of your pregnancy.
+Each woman is different so what you’re about to read might not ring true to your individual experience, but many women seem to experience similar pain types in similar areas during pregnancy, especially in the first trimester.

 What Changes May I Notice In My Breasts?

 Your breasts can change a lot during the first trimester, this might even be the first tell-tale symptom of your pregnancy.
 Although your bump is not yet protruding, your breasts may be.

 You may begin to experience a dull ache in your breast that can vary from being in one breast, both breasts or can sometimes spread across your chest.
 You may feel like your breasts are heavier than usual and may appear swollen.

 You will notice a significant increase in the size of your breasts and this can be a HUGE sign of pregnancy (pardon the pun).
 You may notice your breasts will grow up to 1-2 sizes bigger throughout the duration of your pregnancy.

 Depending on the rate your breasts grow, you may find by the time you're reaching the end of your first trimester, you will have to hit the shops and find the perfect maternity bra.
 Don't be alarmed, there are now some maternity bras that don't follow the three qualities we all wish to avoid:

 - Nude material,

 Who knows, you may even be able to find a somewhat stylish maternity bra online.

 🐄 Just Call Yourself a Cow